javierospital/Populist-Leaders-Economy/README.md

 ## Contents

 - `Populists_leaders.pdf`: Final paper and results
-- `PLE_extension_final.Rmd`: Full R Markdown code for replication and extension
+- `PLE_extension_final.Rmd`: Full R Markdown code for extension
-- `PLE_extension_final.html`: Rendered HTML version of the code and results
+- `PLE_extension_final.html`: Rendered HTML version of the code for extention
+- `Replication`: All datasets, scripts and outputs of the replication
-- `data/`: All datasets used in the analysis (V-Dem, PWT, JST, crises)
+- `Extension`: All datasets(V-Dem, PWT, JST, crises), scripts and figures used in the extension
-- `tables/`: Exported LaTeX tables used in the paper
-- `figures/`: (Optional) Visual outputs used in the final paper

 ## Authors